-Monitoring and accountability.
 We require all our people to sign off on and comply with the AGBP.
 In addition, every other year Arcadis employees complete online training aimed at increasing awareness of our AGBP and values.
 This training specifically addresses issues like corruption, collusion, bribery and other risks to which our employees may be exposed.
 It was most recently rolled out in October 2018.
-Further to the outcome of the Strategic Review of CallisonRTKL,and in anticipation of tailored values and General Business Principles for CallisonRTKL, our CallisonRTKL people were invited to take the CallisonRTKL Anti-Corruption Training Module instead of the AGBP online training this year.
-In 2018, a total of 98% of all employees passed the AGBP training or the Anti-Corruption Training Module.
+In 2019, a total of 97% of all employees passed the AGBP training or the Anti-Corruption Training Module.
 The next round of integrity training for all our employees will be organized in 2020.

 Arcadis monitors compliance with the AGBP in all operating companies on a quarterly basis.
 Management of operating companies certifies compliance through an annual Document of Representation.
 Arcadis will not hold employees accountable for any loss of business resulting from compliance with the AGBP.

-In 2018, a number of 77 alleged breaches or near misses of the Arcadis General Business Principles was reported to the Arcadis Corporate Compliance Committee, all of which were investigated or advised upon (2017: 76).
-28 referrals from before 2018 were also still under investigation during the year.
+24 referrals from before 2019 were also still under investigation during the year.
 Inappropriate behavior (employment-related) was the category with most reported issues.
 Violation of the AGBP may lead to sanctions, up to and including discharge.
-Company-wide we had 9 dismissals on grounds related to breaches of the General Business Principles.
+Company-wide we had seven dismissals on grounds related to breaches of the General Business Principles.

 The world is a complex place, Arcadis helps you navigate this complexity by understanding the bigger picture.
 Click here to read our latest thinking.